 Many students come to the United States to pursue a course of studies, usually at a college or university.
 However, under the terms of the F-1 student visa, a student who fails to comply with the visa terms is no longer in valid status, and can be removed from the United States.

-Common ways that students violate the terms of the F-1 visa include failing to pursue a full course of studies, forgetting to renew your passport and keep it with you, or failing to notify the appropriate school official of your arrival and any changes of address.
+Common ways that students violate the terms of the F-1 visa include failing to pursue a full course of studies, forgetting to renew their passport and keep it with them, or failing to notify the appropriate school official of their arrival and any changes of address.

 If you have fallen out of F-1 status, but wish to return to your studies, you'll need to apply first for what's called reinstatement, as described here.

-The exception is working without authorization.
+The exception is if you were working without authorization.
 If you lose F-1 status on this basis, you cannot apply for reinstatement.

 If you're out of status, but wish to stay permanently, you might have some other options.

 Your chances of being reinstated as an F-1 student are highest if you do not have a history of repeatedly or willfully violating USCIS rules.
 You must be pursuing, or plan to pursue, a full course of study at your school.
 You also must not have been engaged in unauthorized work or become deportable under the U.S immigration laws.